asyncapi/generator/docs/template-development.md

   }
 }
 ```
-Based on these custom configurations we can use this template to generate output.
+Based on these custom configurations we can use this template to generate an output.
 The above `package.json` file has a newly added configuration called `supportedProtocols` which is set to `mqtt`.
 This configuration displays all the protocols that this template supports.
 We can have multiple supported protocols in our template.

 For example, if you want to generate an output using above template, you need to have asyncapi document that has servers with `mqtt` in order to generate your desired output.
 If your asyncapi document has server connections with `kafka`, the generation process will be halted since the only supported protocol mentioned is `mqtt`.

-Additionally, we can also have configuration called as `parameters` which is an object with all the parameters that can be passed when generating the template.
+Additionally, we can also have a configuration called `parameters` which is an object with all the parameters that can be passed when generating the template.
 When using the command line, it's done by indicating `--param name=value` or `-p name=value`:

 ```json
 {